dyhes/zulip/templates/zerver/help/link-to-a-message-or-conversation.md

 or [stream](/help/move-content-to-another-stream) or
 if its [topic is resolved](/help/resolve-a-topic).

-Zulip uses the same permanent link syntax when [quoting a message](/help/quote-and-reply).
+Aloha uses the same permanent link syntax when [quoting a message](/help/quote-and-reply).

 {start_tabs}